 In the morning sessions, we will discuss papers that demonstrate how research can relate to standard setting issues.
-We also will discuss papers on fair value accounting and the globalization of financial reporting.
+We also will discuss papers on TBD and TBD.
 Because these issues are also of concern to financial reporting standard setters, we will discuss whether and how the research we study informs standard setting debates.